Skip to main content

 If you can find a name that speaks to your specialty, and is clever, then you’ve hit the jackpot.

-Work to make your logo, name, and tagline cohesive.
+You can work to make your logo, name, and tagline cohesive.

-Think about your future – consider your long term goals when naming your practice.
+Consider your long term goals when naming your practice.

-Has your Name Been Trademarked?
+Has Your Name Been Trademarked?

 Once you’ve landed on a name for your practice, it’s time to register your brand.